-Drop by to meet Ringo, Spartacus, Felix, and Spot.
+Drop by to meet Ringo, Spartacus, Felix, Spot and friends!

 The Hurley Music Library is used by wide range of constituents both at Centenary College and in the wider surrounding communities of Shreveport and Bossier City.
 In addition to servicing students and scholars, the Music Library provides a wealth of material of interest to museums, radio stations, newspapers, and magazines.

 The Music Library has several valued student staff members.
-The staff for 2012-13 includes Tyler Gardner, Amanda Hock, Cara Lavender, Jessica Lehmann, Julia Puac, and Hunter Ward.
+The staff for 2013-14 includes Jaydon Dahlquist, Tyler Gardner, Olivia Gray, Julia Puac, Hunter Ward, and Brennan Williams.